FAIRMetrics/Metrics/MetricsEvaluatorCode/Ruby/fairmetrics/README.md

 ## <a name="createnewevaluation"> /collections/{id}/evaluate

-Send a block of JSON containing the Resource (GUID) to be evaluated, and other metadata pertaining to the identity of the individual executing the evaluation; this will initiate an evaluation of that GUID using the Metric tests described by Collection {id} in the Evaluator registry.
+Send a block of JSON containing the Resource (GUID) to be evaluated, and other metadata pertaining to the identity of the individual executing the evaluation; this will initiate an evaluation of that GUID using the Maturity Indicator tests described by Collection {id} in the Evaluator registry.

 Sample JSON